trampgeek/moodle-qtype_coderunner/Readme.md

 courses using Moodle/CodeRunner include:

 1. EMTH171 Mathematical Modelling and Computation
+1. SENG02 Software Engineering I
 1. COSC261 Formal Languages and Compilers
 1. COSC367 Computational Intelligence
 1. ENCE360 Operating Systems
 1. SENG365 Web Computing Architectures

-CodeRunner currently supports Python2 (considered obsolescent), Python3, C, Java, PHP5, JavaScript (NodeJS), Octave and Matlab.
+CodeRunner currently supports Python2 (considered obsolescent), Python3, C, Java, PHP, JavaScript (NodeJS), Octave and Matlab.
 C++ questions are not built-in but can be easily supported by custom question types.
-The architecture allows
-easy extension to other languages.
+The architecture allows easy extension to other languages.

 For security and load reasons, it is recommended that CodeRunner be set up on a special quiz-server rather than on an institution-wide Moodle server.
-However, CodeRunner does allow use of a remote sandbox machine for running all student-submitted code so provided only that sandbox is enabled, as discussed below, this version should actually be safe to install on an institutional server.
+However, CodeRunner can safely be used on an institutional server, provided that the sandbox software in which code is run is installed on a separate machine with adequate security and firewalling.

-A single 4-core server can handle an average quiz question submission rate of about 60 quiz questions per minute while maintaining a response time of less than about 3 - 4 seconds, assuming the student code itself runs in a fraction of a second.
-We have run CodeRunner-based exams with around 250 students and experienced only light to moderate load factors on an 8-core Moodle server.
+A single 4-core Moodle server can handle an average quiz question submission rate of about 60 quiz questions per minute while maintaining a response time of less than about 3 - 4 seconds, assuming the student code itself runs in a fraction of a second.
+We have run CodeRunner-based exams with nearly 300 students and experienced only light to moderate load factors on an 8-core Moodle server.
 The Jobe server, which runs student submissions (see below), is even more lightly loaded during such an exam.